 Custom Logging (DIY)

-Customers and Partners have used a Custom Logging strategy to log business transactions to Nodinite from the following:
+Customers and Partners have successfully used Custom Logging to log business transactions to Nodinite from:

 - Apache Camel